General work-term report structure

 - tables and figures numbered sequentially (e.g., Table 1, Table 2, Figure 1, Figure 2) and bearing descriptive titles (figure titles at the bottom of the figure and table titles at the top of the table)

 All work-term reports must have proper punctuation, spelling, capitalization, italics, abbreviations, headings, quotations, numbers, tables and figures.
 In addition, avoid bias in language.
+Any work-term report that does not meet minimum standards for spelling, grammar, and format of presentation will automatically receive a failing grade.

 Footnotes and endnotes